 RESEARCH + PRACTICE

-I graduated with a Bachelor in Design (Interior Design) Honors from RMIT University in 2015, and currently practice as a Graduate Interior Designer at Elenberg Fraser.
+Having graduated with a Bachelor in Design (Interior Design) Honours from RMIT University in 2015, I currently practice as an Interior Designer at Elenberg Fraser.
 My professional practice focuses primarily on the high-rise building typology, with consideration on the impact buildings have on the city, its inhabitants and the environment.

-My independent spatial practice focuses on research and experimentation as a means of interrogation and evolution of my own perceptions of space and conditions we inhabit.
-Through my independent project work and my professional practice, 3d modeling, making and printing have become drivers in my design process.
-I marry both analogue methodologies such as a simple hand drawing, with digital and technical skills.
-Most times a simple extract of text can set the premise for an entire project.
+My independent spatial practice focuses on research and experimentation as a means of interrogation and evolution of my own perceptions of space and the conditions we inhabit.
+My approach to design is responsive, without imposing trends or styles to the design question.
+I love reading, and most times a simple extract of text can set the premise for an entire project.